-- Gambler’s Fallacy: Someone uses past positive outcomes to make decisions about the future, such as a hiring manager leaning toward candidates that mirror their last few successful hires.
+- Gambler’s Fallacy: Someone uses past positive outcomes to make decisions about the future, such as a line manager leaning toward candidates that mirror their last few successful hires.

 - Similarity Attraction: Someone leans toward those they personally connect with, such as a recruiter progressing a candidate that shares the same hometown or hobbies.

 Needless to say, no one tries to have bias.
-Most people don’t even realize it’s happening- but it does.
+Most people don’t even realise it’s happening- but it does.